Battle of Chasiv Yar

 Due to its defensible elevated terrain and strategic location in Donetsk Oblast, Chasiv Yar is regarded as a pivotal provincial city for either army to control.
 According to analysts, a Russian capture of Chasiv Yar would likely allow further advances towards the cities of Kramatorsk and Sloviansk, the two largest settlements in Donetsk Oblast not under Russian occupation.
+However, as of August 2026, these cities remain under Ukrainian control, although subject to Russian shelling.

 Background

 The hilltop city of Chasiv Yar has served as a front-line stronghold on the eastern front since 20 May 2023, when the Russian Armed Forces captured the neighboring city of Bakhmut, located 10 km (6 miles) to the east.
 Ukrainian forces stabilized the front-line east of Chasiv Yar shortly after, using the city to direct fire against Russian forces and as a staging point to push the Russians back along the flanks of Bakhmut during the 2023 counteroffensive.

 The Siverskyi Donets – Donbas Canal runs through eastern Chasiv Yar.
 The canal separates most of Chasiv Yar from the "Kanal" microdistrict – the only neighborhood located east of the canal.